 How much does Dealfront cost?

-Leadfeeder starts at $99/month with annual billing, scaling by the number of unique companies identified.
+Leadfeeder starts at $99/month with annual billing for up to 50 identified companies per month, scaling to $1,199/month (annual) for up to 40,000 companies.
+The Platform plan starts at $399/month (annual), based on seats and credits.
 Target, Connect, Datacare, and Promote are all custom-quoted with no published pricing.
 The credit system governs all data exports and contact reveals, but credit pricing is not public.

 Do Dealfront credits roll over?